Common Problems in Middle School Writing

 How to Spot Common Writing Problems

-Parents can spot common writing problems simply by reviewing their children’s essays and other writing homework.
-Is your student not paying attention to the basics?
-Red flags include incorrect grammar and spelling, poor sentence structure, and lack of subject-verb agreement.
-Is your child not taking enough time to revise?
-Red flags include inappropriate word choice, a lack of focus and organization, and unsupported ideas.
+Parents often wonder if their middle schooler needs writing remediation.
+You can spot common writing problems simply by reviewing your children’s essays and other writing homework.
 What kind of writing feedback is your child receiving in school?
 Does your child understand the teacher’s suggestions?
-As a parent of a middle school student, you should also pay attention to any complaints your child has about writing.
+As a parent of a middle school student, you should also pay attention if your child is a reluctant writer.
 Your child may not love writing—it’s hard work, after all—but excessive frustration and procrastination may indicate a bigger issue.
 Writing problems can be an indication of other learning problems, so consider consulting the appropriate professionals if that is your concern.

 What Does Your Child’s Writing Look Like?